ClickHouse/praktika/README.md

 # praktika

-Resilient, feature-reach CI infrastructure on top of Git Management Platform (GH Action) and Cloud Provider (AWS WebServices).
+ToolBox for building resilient, feature-reach CI infrastructure on top of Git Management Platform (GH Action) and Cloud Provider (AWS WebServices).
 It's easy with praktika.

-### concepts
+### concepts:
 * 100% Tolerance to GitHub API Failures:
   * Make only the essential GitHub API calls, and limit them to the initial pipeline stage.
   * Ensure that all API calls are retryable in case of failure.
   * Provide GitHub data to CI jobs at runtime, eliminating the need for API calls during pipeline execution.
+* Early configuration fault detection:
+  * Make configuration errors visible at pipeline generation rather than runtime when possible
 * Minimal Dependencies:
-  * Prioritize using Python built-ins whenever possible.
   * Opt for Python standard libraries over external packages.
   * Only import non-standard modules if the user has enabled a feature that specifically requires them.
 * Minimal Overhead:
-  * Avoid unnecessary operations; only perform tasks explicitly requested by the user.
+  * only perform tasks explicitly requested by the user.
 * Design Simplicity:
   * Favor a generic design, minimize custom handling.
   * Strive for a high "value per line of code" ratio, ensuring that each line of code provides maximum utility.